Updated August 2021

 As the new college year begins, the role which technology plays in learning will be more important than ever.
 Many students are already accustomed to using technology for college coursework, but this year there will be a marked change as blended learning makes digital learning the primary delivery mode for many college courses.

 This means it is more important than ever for students to be equipped with the right equipment to approach the college year head-on.
-The world of tech shopping can be confusing and daunting at the best of times, but this guide will hopefully make it easy to decide what you need to make the most of the upcoming academic year.
+The world of buying the right college tech can be confusing and daunting at the best of times, but this guide will hopefully make it easy to make the purchases needed to make the most of the upcoming academic year.

 1. Your Course Matters